romanthapa8848/notesfinity/content/neb/pedagogy12.md

 ---
-title: "NEB Class 12 Instructional Pedagogy and Evaluation"
+title: "NEB Class 12 Instructional Pedagogy and Evaluation Guide"
 author: "Roman Thapa"
 date: "2024-11-17"
 description: "This course focuses on the principles of instructional pedagogy, teaching methods, and evaluation techniques to enhance the teaching-learning process.
 It includes effective lesson planning, teaching strategies, classroom management, and evaluation of student performance."